jedforrest/larva-pupa-adult/README.md

 novel algorithms for solving parameter estimation problems for transcendental systems which are amenable to polynomial approximation.

 This repository documents this work.
+The Julia code has been tested on Linux and might not work on Mac OS or Windows.

 ## Index